[ Printer Friendly Version ] [ Report Abuse ]

+Oh these two are something else, she thought, amused.
 "It's a pleasure.
-I'm Hermione Winters", she said, still smiling.
+I'm Hermione Winters,” she said, still smiling.

 "You two harassing this poor girl?" asked a soft voice from behind her.

 Hermione turned around and almost gasped in shock.
 She was now seeing a young Remus Lupin.
 It was all becoming a little overwhelming for her.
-Remus looked amazing.
+He – He looks amazing!
+This is unreal, Hermione thought in amazement, while taking in Remus’ face.
 He was not as scratched, thin or shabby looking as she remembered.
 His hair was shaggy and dirty blond, and he had a much more defined upper body and so much more light and happiness in his golden-honey colored eyes.